-Prerequisite: ENG 21 with a grade of C or better or equivalent.
-Rec Prep: ENG 22 or ENG 24 with a grade of C or better.
+Prerequisite: ENG 24 or equivalent with a grade of C or better.
+Rec Prep: ENG 22 with a grade of C or better.

 ASAN 205 Contemporary Philippine Issues (3)

 This course is a critical study of contemporary Philippine social, cultural, economic and political issues and how they relate to current global affairs.
 Selected topics are approached through the integrated use of the humanities (history and art forms), ethnic studies, social and behavioral sciences, and technology.